Kourva/ChNumber/README.md

  |  __weakref__
  |      list of weak references to the object (if defined)

+# You need to put this module to your working directory
 ```

 > This is my first module!
 Hope you enjoy :)